 1. Organization's Legal Name: Postal Code

 Mailing Address:

 2. Contact Person:

 Mailing Address: Postal Code

 Telephone No:

 E-mail:

 3. Alternate Contact:

 Mailing Address: Postal Code

 Telephone No:

 E-mail:

 4. Program Name:

 5. Amount of Request: \$ (Maximum \$30,000)

-Atta chments (number all at tachments to correspond with this list):
+Attachments (number all attachments to correspond with this list):

-(ISC); the Profile R prior to submission 2 - Most recent audite Meeting.
-This include ed annual financial statements, as presented at the last Annual General des an income statement and a balance sheet.
-If the financial statements are ne unaudited financial statements must be signed and certified correct by two
+- #1 Current Profile Report from the Corporate Registry of Information Services Corporation (ISC); the Profile Report must have been printed from the ISC website not more than 30 days prior to submission of the application. - #2 Most recent audited annual financial statements, as presented at the last Annual General Meeting.
+This includes an income statement and a balance sheet.
+If the financial statements are not audited, then the unaudited financial statements must be signed and certified correct by two members of the Board of Directors.

 #3 - Copy of Insurance Policy - The organization must have appropriate liability and participants' insurance in place for programs funded through this grant.
-The copy of Insurance Policy should include the policy number, the insurer, amount of coverage and current expiry or policy renewal date. #4 - Logic model (if available). #5 - Program Budget, which includes a list of estimated expenditures, revenues, other confirmed funding sources, sponsorships, and in-kind donations.
-The excel Budget Template can be found on regina.ca/grants.ca under Saskatchewan Lotteries or by contacting communityinvestments@regina.ca . #6 - Optional: Up to four letters of support from partners or testimonials from individuals.
-6 pes your organization have appropriate liability and participants' insurance in place for this ogram?
+The copy of Insurance Policy should include the policy number, the insurer, amount of coverage and current expiry or policy renewal date.

+- #4 Logic model (if available). - #5 Program Budget, which includes a list of estimated expenditures, revenues, other confirmed funding sources, sponsorships, and in-kind donations.
+The excel Budget Template can be found on regina.ca/grants.ca under Saskatchewan Lotteries or by contacting communityinvestments@regina.ca.

+#6 - Optional: Up to four letters of support from partners or testimonials from individuals.

+6. Does your organization have appropriate liability and participants' insurance in place for this program?
 Please provide a copy of the insurance policy (labeled as #3 noted above).

-Yes No 7.
-Wł nat is the mandate of your organization?
+7. What is the mandate of your organization?
 What are the goals of your organization?